This North Korean defector sends ‘smart’ balloons back home. Here’s a look inside his secretive assembly room - KESQ

 The balloons assembled by Choi’s group from their Seoul apartment base are a step up from rudimentary balloons that randomly scatter their contents when they crash or pop.

 Fitted with GPS trackers, the activists can monitor these next generation “smart” balloons in real time on journeys that often span hundreds of kilometers.
-The group once tracked one its ballons that drifted all the way to China, according to its data.
+The group once tracked one of its balloons that drifted all the way to China, according to its data.

 The sensors and small circuit boards attached to the balloons help the balloons travel at a certain altitude and for a certain distance.
 “If the balloons float too high over 4,000 meters, the dispenser won’t work properly so we keep an extra bag of leaflets to drop when it reaches too high in altitude,” Choi said.
 “It’s programmed to release the hydrogen gas depending on the altitude.”